themesberg/flowbite/content/getting-started/introduction.md

 If you want to take your Tailwind development workflow to the next level you can check out the [pro version of Flowbite]({{< param homepage >}}/pro/) which includes fully coded pages and layouts for application, marketing, and e-commerce user interfaces.

-## Enhance UI book
+## Learn Design Concepts

-If you want to learn and improve your design skills as a developer we recommend you to check out the [Enhance UI](https://www.enhanceui.com/) book that will also help you be able to use the Flowbite Ecosystem to its fullest by teaching you the fundamentals of UI/UX.
+If you want to create even better Flowbite pages, learn design fundamentals from [Teach Me Design - Enhance UI](https://www.enhanceui.com/), a book that covers color theory, typography, UI and UX so you can make the most to implement the Flowbite Ecosystem!

 ## Tailwind CSS 2.0